 For, and this was my second complaint, such a disproportionate excrescence is apt to become a constitutional defect, and present-day biblical criticism has, consequently, not only torn theology out of its relation, but has also falsified its character.
 This could not be otherwise.
-When we do not regulate with a clear consciousness the course of our studies according to the principle of our science, that course of studies governs us. and subjects us unconsciously to the power of that other principle, from which the impulse to this divergence in the course of studies was born.
+When we do not regulate with a clear consciousness the course of our studies according to the principle of our science, that course of studies governs us, and subjects us unconsciously to the power of that other principle, from which the impulse to this divergence in the course of studies was born.
 No accident put upon the study of the Scripture its present-day stamp.
 It was rather a general disposition of the spirits which, in all the countries of Europe, almost simultaneously raised very similar presumptions against the Scripture.
 The Schleiermachers and Robertson Smiths, the Kuenens and Colensos, are but the most accurate interpreters, on Scripture grounds, of the spirit which, as a reformer of the once current conceptions, has transposed the entire human consciousness in every department of life; even the revolution in theology, such as we have already witnessed in politics and in social and domestic relations.
 Encyclopedically this was most sharply declared in the claim that the locus de S. Scriptura should be removed from the gable of dogmatics, and be given a place in the transept of the media gratia.
 It will not do to say that this merely implied a change of place.
-Because, in the first place, in dogmatics the media gratiæ are taken officially, hence it is not a doctrine of the Scripture, but a treatise of the praedicatio Verbi, which, alongside of the ministrations of the sacraments, appears under this rubric; as foolish, therefore, as it would be to include the whole Christology and soteriology under the locus de sacramento, just so untenable is the proposition to fuse the locus de S. Scriptura with what dogmatics teaches concerning the preaching of the Word.
-And, secondly, a still more serious objection presents itself.
-By taking away the locus de S. Scriptura from the entrance (introduction) to dogmatics, the ethical tendency has changed the very nature of the principium of theology.
-Our fathers have ever maintained that the Scripture was not one of many fountains, but the principium of our knowledge of God.
-The fountain of the knowledge of God, they said and very correctly, is God's own self-consciousness alone; is only present with the Creator, and cannot hide in something creaturely; and exists, therefore, exclusively in the theologia archetypa; while the principium of our knowledge of God, i. e., the principle, the organic beginning, the germ, from which springs all knowledge of God in the order of its parts, and in which of necessity the entire wealth of theology is potentially included, is neither tradition, nor the Christian consciousness, nor yet our higher implanted life, but solely and alone the Holy Scripture.
-Contradictory to this view, the ethical tendency in the present-day study of the Scriptures has made the twofold mistake: first, to locate the real source of the knowledge of God in the implanted life; and, secondly, as a simple consequence, to have that knowledge of God, as far as it is to become conscious, spring from the unconscious mystery of the soul; both these being philosophical ideas, one from Fichte, and the other from Schelling, and in a peculiar setting imported by the giant mind of Schleiermacher into the theological domain.
-This attacks radically the work of the Holy Spirit, whose very office it is to reveal to, in, and by the church conscious knowledge of God in a form which is adapted to our human consciousness.
-"The way, the truth, and the life," are in Christ, but the Holy Spirit takes these from that Christ "to show them unto you"; not by impressions on the conscience, or impulses of feeling, neither by the inoculation of a lymph of life; but by the Word, i.e. by the utterance of the self-consciousness of God, interpreted in the form of our human consciousness.
-Again, this error is a radical subversion of the Divine ordinances, which are as analogous to the realm of nature as of grace.
-For, as we have the series of a "perception," from this perception a "thought," and from that thought the "word"; so we have, also, the series of a "blade," an "ear" and a "grain of wheat," or, if you like, the series of "inflammable material," "smoke," and "flame."
-What do you sow?
-And how do you ignite fire?
-Can you sow blades of corn, or can you make fire with smoke?
-Indeed in order that you may quicken the life of the blade, you must needs have the perfectly ripe grain of wheat; and, to ignite fire, you need a glowing spark or flame.
-In the same way it is the ordinance of God in spiritual things, not to begin with an unconscious perception, but to have the clearly conscious Word addressed to you, from which Word the perception shall be the first to germinate, and from which perception the thought shall ripen until at last from the Word a word of your own shall be born within you.
-In spite of its praiseworthy efforts to maintain the confession of the church, the ethical tendency, under the pressure of the same philosophical revolution-principle, from which the present-day biblical criticism borrows its impulse, has altogether changed the face of theology.
-With us they confess a God who is concious of himself, and consequently they hold to a Cognitio Dei Archetypa, but the knowledge which we derive from the living God is in their system so little like the Ectypic, i. e. which has originated by the impress of God's self-consciousness, as to be reached by a slow process from the emotional life of the organs of revelation.
+Because, in the first place, in dogmatics the media gratia are which we derive from the living God is in their system so little like the Ectypic, i. e. which has originated by the impress of God's self-consciousness, as to be reached by a slow process from the emotional life of the organs of revelation.
 Consequently this tendency was forced to take God the Holy Ghost and "the family-spirit of the congregation" to be synonymous, and, by the identification of the otherwise distinguished conceptions of life, power, and word, to introduce a Babylonian confusion of speech, which strangely mixes up all conceptions, and lends a floating character to every term, and, after the Romish style, allowed a continuous life-revelation to become apparent in the church, which at first took a place by the side of the Scripture, but which even now, with such men as Rothe, has usurped the authority of the Scripture.